cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Configuration options
 ---------------------

-For a listing of other Omni Core specific configuration options see:
+For a listing of other ZURBank specific configuration options see:

 - https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/configuration.md

 Various performance improvements
 --------------------------------

-Omni Core was improved on several levels to increase performance and responsiveness.
+ZURBank was improved on several levels to increase performance and responsiveness.

 Previously RPC requests were blocking, creating a bottleneck for the JSON-RPC API and the whole application.
 Due to much finer and more targeted locking of critical sections, threads are now only blocked when they need to be, which allows concurrent requests without immediately creating a queue.
 The number of threads designated to handle RPC requests can be configured with the option `-rpcthreads=<n threads>`, which is set to `4` threads as per default.